What is the EU?

 European Youth Portal

 European Youth Portal - A gateway to citizenship and mobility for young people in Europe.
 The European Youth Portal offers European and national information of interest to young people who are living, learning and working in Europe.
 The portal gives information on 8 main themes, covers 31 countries and is available in 25 languages.
-The portal allows young people to have their views heard - through online discussion forums, and their questions answered - through the Eurodesk Network.
+The portal allows young people to have their questions answered - through the Eurodesk Network.

 The information in this portal is arranged by subject: studying, working, volunteering etc.